-Luscious, eggy, BlueBerry Apple Overnight Bread Pudding.
+Luscious, eggy, BlueBerry Apple Overnight Bread Pudding (or french toast).
 An easy overnight breakfast casserole ready to bake first thing in the morning.
 Make this sumptuous recipe the night before a special occasion for a big crowd.
 Perfect for Christmas morning!

 Recipe notes on BlueBerry Apple Overnight Bread Pudding:

-This BlueBerry Apple Overnight Bread Pudding casserole is a make ahead breakfast you bake in the morning.
-Intriguing idea!
-All the prep and clean up done before bed.
+This BlueBerry Apple Overnight Bread Pudding casserole is a make ahead baked french toast you finish in the morning.
+All the prep and clean up is done before bed the night before.
 Get to bed on time because it’s quick and easy!
 Wake up and throw it in the oven!
-Wow I enjoyed that a lot!
+Wow I enjoy that a lot!

 My casserole was a deep one (because I wanted to try out my new deep dish casserole) so mine took over an hour to bake clear into the center.
-If you use a HUGE loaf of french bread, as I did, it may take more time.
+If you use a HUGE loaf of french bread it may take more time to heat it through.
 Just keep checking until the center is bubbly or the casserole is browned and set.

 As its cooling, whip up your icing (if desired) and drizzle over the casserole.
-Now, it’s ready to serve warm with pure maple syrup.
+Now, it’s ready to serve warm with a bit of pure maple syrup.

-This deep dish 13 x 9 casserole, although pretty, made a breakfast a bit gigantic for Dave and I to eat by ourselves.
+This deep dish 13 x 9 casserole made breakfast a bit gigantic for Dave and I to eat by ourselves.
 We ate it for breakfast, lunch and dessert.
 I still had half a pan!
 My mom, Kayti and Brian all helped with the leftovers.
 Even two days later I was getting great reports on how yummy this recipe is.
 I even ate it cold and loved that too!

 Each serving can be eaten straight out of the pan with no butter or syrup.
 It stands alone fine.
 The syrup does bring out the flavors though!

 Your Printable Blueberry Apple Overnight Bread Pudding Recipe Card: